 Professional help for kids following divorce

 Some children go through divorce with relatively few problems, while others have a very difficult time.
 It’s normal for kids to feel a range of difficult emotions, but time, love, and reassurance should help them to heal.
 If your kids remain overwhelmed, though, you may need to seek professional help.

 Normal reactions to separation and divorce

-Although strong feelings can be tough on kids, the following reactions can be considered normal for children.
+Although strong feelings can be tough on kids, the following reactions are normal for children following divorce.

 - Anger.
 Your kids may express their anger, rage, and resentment with you and your spouse for destroying their sense of normalcy.